e-hengirmen/metu-NTE-scraper/README.md

 Python 3.x
 Google Chrome
 selenium - An API for python to write functional/acceptance tests using Selenium WebDriver.
+Tensorflow - A free open-source library for AI and machine learning applications

 you can install selenium with either pip:
 ```